- Year: 2004

 - Edge: Reeded

-Notes: The stats listed in the details above are for the non silver proof version of this coin.
+Notes: The info above is for the Silver proof version of this coin the Quarter.
 The Wisconsin State Quarter was released October 25 2004 and was designed by Alfred Maletsky.
 It has a cows head, an ear of corn and some cheese in a round.
 It also has the word forward on there, but im not sure what that references.
 All the state quarters have the words E Pluribus Unum on the reverse bottom middle.

-How much is a 2004 S Wisconsin State Quarter Proof worth?
+How much is a Silver Proof Wisconsin Quarter worth?